 - disaggregate substantial contracts/procurement opportunities unless the benefits of aggregation clearly outweigh the potential negative impact on local small and medium enterprise suppliers/the local economy;

-- adopt a local benefits tests for all procurements with a value of $50 000 or more, with mandatory evaluation criteria linked to information provided by suppliers as part of the procurement process; and
+- adopt an economic and social benefits test for all procurements with a value of $100 000 or more, with mandatory evaluation criteria linked to information provided by suppliers as part of the procurement process; and

 - ensure that a Tasmanian Industry Participation Plan is developed for high value procurements, as well as for high value private projects with Government funding.

 Further information is contained in the publications, Buy Local Policy and Buy Local - A Guide for Tasmanian Businesses.

 Codes applicable to Building Construction / Roads and Bridges procurement

 The Australian Standard Code of Tendering AS 4120-1994 is applied to all government building construction/road and bridges works valued at $50 000 or more.
 The standard sets outs the ethics and the obligations of the agency and tenderers in tendering in the construction industry.
 The Australian Standard Code of Ethics and Procedures for the Selection of Consultants AS 4121-1994 is applicable for the engagement of consultants.

 For more information on these codes, see the SAI global website at www.saiglobal.com.